-A Grand Jury in Colorado consists of 12 to 23 citizens who are summoned to investigate suspected criminal activity, while a Petit Jury, composed of 6 to 12 individuals, is responsible for determining a defendant’s guilt or innocence.
+A Grand Jury in Colorado consists of 12 to 23 citizens summoned to investigate suspected criminal activity.
+By contrast, a Petit Jury, composed of 6 to 12 individuals, is responsible for determining a defendant’s guilt or innocence.

 The grand jury process is most common in